William P. McLean

-William Pinckney McLean (August 9, 1836 –March 13, 1925) was a United States Representative from Texas.
+William Pinckney McLean (August 9, 1836 – March 13, 1925) was an American politician, lawyer, and judge.
+He represented Texas's 2nd congressional district in the 43rd United States Congress, from 1873 to 1875.
+He was a member of the Texas House of Representatives during the American Civil War and resigned his seat to fight for the Confederacy.

 Biography

 Born in Copiah County, Mississippi, McLean moved with his mother to Marshall, Texas, in 1839.

-He attended private schools and was graduated from the law department of the University of North Carolina at Chapel Hill in 1857.

-He was admitted to the bar in 1857 and commenced the practice of his profession at Jefferson, Texas.
+He attended private schools and graduated from the law department of the University of North Carolina, where he was a member and for some time the secretary pro tempore of the Philanthropic Society, in 1857 and was admitted to the bar the next year.
+McLean commenced the practice of his profession at Jefferson, Texas.

-He served as member of the State house of representatives in 1861.

-He resigned to enter the Confederate States Army as a private of the 19th Texas Infantry Regiment, Walker's Texas Division.
+He became a member of the Texas House of Representatives in 1861.
+McLean resigned to enter the Confederate States Army as a private of the 19th Texas Infantry Regiment, in the third brigade of Walker's Texas Division.

 He was promoted to captain and then major, and served throughout the Civil War.

-He was again a member of the State house of representatives in 1869.
+In 1869, he was elected again as a state representative.
+He represented the 9th district in the Texas House of Representatives from February 8, 1870 to January 14, 1873.

-McLean was elected as a Democrat to the Forty-third Congress (March 4, 1873 – March 3, 1875).

-He was not a candidate for renomination in 1874.

-He resumed the practice of law in Mount Pleasant, Texas.

-He served as member of the State constitutional convention in 1875.
+McLean was elected as a Democrat to the 43rd United States Congress.
+He was not a candidate for renomination in 1874 and resumed the practice of law in Mount Pleasant, Texas.
+In 1875, he was a member of the State constitutional convention.

-McLean was elected judge of the fifth judicial district in 1884.

-He declined to be a candidate for reelection.
+McLean was elected judge of the fifth judicial district in 1884, but declined to be a candidate for reelection.
 He was appointed by Governor Hogg as a member of the first State railroad commission in 1891.

-He resigned and moved to Fort Worth, Texas, in 1893.

-He resumed the practice of his profession.
+After leaving office, McLean moved to Fort Worth, Texas, and resumed the practice of his profession.

 He died in Fort Worth on March 13, 1925.

-He was interred in Mount Olivet Cemetery.